 The review in this study takes a different approach to that of others as this review uses a revised PPP Equilibrium framework to assess the effectiveness of PPP projects.
 This provides a different perspective to assess PPP projects by analysing their ability to maintain the interests of the state, the private sector (markets and industry interests) and society.
+Markets and industry interests have been collapsed into the private sector for the purpose of this study.
+It is worth noting that collapsing markets and industry into the private sector may not be entirely accurate as the the market in this context is the financial system that may include state-owned entities.
+However, due to the lack of precise data and ease of application, this study has confined markets and industry to the private sector.

 To measure the impact of the PPP projects on the interests of society, the state and the private sector, this study makes use of data for each of the following indicators listed in Table 4.
 It is worth noting that some of the measured indicators can serve the interests of more than one party (for example GDP benefits the interest of society, the state and the private sector).
 For the purpose of this study, the impact is only limited to one party (for example the private sector).
 A major limitation to this approach is the lack of available data on indicators for the outcomes of PPP projects.
 To overcome this approach, only case studies with relevant data were selected.